 Philosophy of Care

 Dr. Pritzlaff's philosophy is to deliver unsurpassed patient-focused, compassionate care in pain medicine.
 Understanding that chronic pain is an individualized experience, he strives to tailor a treatment plan that works for each patient's unique situation.

-Dr. Pritzlaff's clinical interests including opioid-sparing pain management strategies, peripheral nerve stimulation, and innovative use of ultrasound for pain procedures.
+Dr. Pritzlaff has clinical interests that include opioid-sparing pain management strategies, peripheral nerve and dorsal root ganglion stimulation, and innovative use of ultrasound for pain procedures.
 As a former Navy combat physician, he also has a passion for treating military veterans and those affected by trauma.